 In addition to merely applying a pause to the start of applications, Autorun Organizer also has several helpful features to help you decide what to do.
-Users may also connect to the developer network, where they provide a database on which applications the users prefer to postpone.
+Users may also connect to the developer network, providing a database on which applications the users prefer to postpone.

 There’s a load times table present in the lower pane in the main window, which could help understand how well the system is booting and which application has a higher impact.
 Upon clicking on an application, users can choose to uninstall the item, check how VirusTotal scores, check its effect on boot times, set the delay time, and more.
-While the default delay time has been set to 30 seconds, users can set this to your custom number as well.
+While the default delay time has been set to 30 seconds, users can also set this to their custom number.

 2] Win Patrol

 WinPatrol is a multifunctional utility tool and is very helpful to track startup applications/programs.
 There are essentially two tabs in the WinPatrol main window to monitor startup products, Startup Programs and Delayed Start.
 Creating a delay is very easy; go to the Start Programs tab, right-click on the entry, and pick Move to Delayed Start Program List.
 Doing this will switch the program to the Delayed Start tab.
-Next, Highlight the entry and click on Delay Options to adjust the duration of the delay.
+Next, Highlight the entry and click on Delay Options to adjust the delay duration.

 3] Anvir Task Manager